codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 ### Upcasting:
 <hr>
-Now that we know ***upcasting*** refers to taking an object of a lower level class type and referencing it to a class of a higher level, lets look at an example:
+***Upcasting*** refers to taking an object of a lower level class type and referencing it to a class of a higher level.
+Lets look at an example of this:

 ```Java
 class Animal